Polling Data on America’s Retirement Crisis

-- Lack of retirement funds is Americans' biggest financial worry: More Americans are worried about not having enough money for retirement (59%) than are worried about seven other financial matters, including paying for healthcare, paying their mortgage, and paying for their children’s college education.2
+- Lack of retirement funds and unexpected medical costs are Americans’ biggest financial worry: More Americans are worried about not having enough money for retirement (54%) or unexpected medical costs than are worried about other financial matters, including paying for healthcare, paying their mortgage, and paying for their children’s college education.2

 - Guaranteed income in retirement trumps having 401(k) plan: When asked to rate several factors related to creating a more secure retirement, the most popular selection was “having a guaranteed stream of income in retirement” (86 percent), outranking “having a 401(k)/403(b)/457 plan” (71 percent).4

 - Of workers with a 401(k) plan, 65% doubt that it will provide enough money for them to be able to retire when they want.5

 - Nearly half of U.S. adults say top financial goal is having enough money for retirement: Forty-seven percent of U.S. adults aged 18 and older say having enough money for retirement is their top financial priority, compared to just 17 percent who feel homeownership is their top financial goal.6

 - People fear outliving their money more than death: More than 90 percent of Baby Boomers feel the United States is facing a retirement crisis, and 61 percent of Boomers fear outliving their money in retirement more than death.7

 1National Institute on Retirement Security, “Retirement Security 2017: American’s Views of the Retirement Crisis,” February 2017.

 2Gallup, “Americans’ Financial Anxieties Ease in 2017,” May 2017.

 3Towers Watson, “Pensions in Transition: Retirement Plan Changes and Employer Motivations,” May 2012.